Here you’ll find information on:

 With the duodenal switch, you consume less food than normally, but it is still more than with other weight loss surgeries.
 Even this amount of food cannot be digested as normal, so a large amount of food passes through the shortened intestines undigested.

-The duodenal switch can also be performed laparoscopically, meaning that your surgeon makes small incisions as opposed to one large incision.
-He or she inserts a viewing tube with a small camera (laparoscope) and other tiny insert instruments into these small incisions to perform the duodenal switch procedure.
+The procedure can also be performed laparoscopically, meaning that your surgeon makes small incisions as opposed to one large incision.
+He or she inserts a viewing tube with a small camera (laparoscope) and other tiny insert instruments into these small incisions to perform duodenal switch.

 How Many People Undergo Duodenal Switch?